microchip-pic-avr-solutions/lvmc-dspic33ck256mp508-optical-encoder-based-foc/README.md

     <br />

 ## 4. SOFTWARE SETUP AND RUN
-### 4.1 Setup: MPLAB X IDE and MPLAB XC16 Compiler
+### 4.1 Setup: MPLAB X IDE and MPLAB XC-DSC Compiler
-Install **MPLAB X IDE** and **MPLAB XC16 Compiler** versions that support the device **dsPIC33CK256MP508** and **PKOBv4.** The MPLAB X IDE, MPLAB XC16 Compiler, and X2C-Scope plug-in used for testing the firmware are mentioned in the [Motor Control Application Firmware Required for the Demonstration](#21-motor-control-application-firmware-required-for-the-demonstration) section.
+Install **MPLAB X IDE** and **MPLAB XC-DSC Compiler** versions that support the device **dsPIC33CK256MP508** and **PKOBv4.** The MPLAB X IDE, MPLAB XC-DSC Compiler, and X2C-Scope plug-in used for testing the firmware are mentioned in the [Motor Control Application Firmware Required for the Demonstration](#21-motor-control-application-firmware-required-for-the-demonstration) section.

 To get help on

-- MPLAB X IDE installation, refer [link](https://microchipdeveloper.com/mplabx:installation)
+- MPLAB X IDE installation, refer [link](https://microchipdeveloper.com/xwiki/bin/view/software-tools/x/install-guide/)
-- MPLAB XC16 Compiler installation steps, refer [link](https://microchipdeveloper.com/xc16:installation)
+- MPLAB XC-DSC Compiler installation steps, refer [link](https://microchipdeveloper.com/xwiki/bin/view/software-tools/xc-dsc/install/)

 If MPLAB IDE v8 or earlier is already installed on your computer, then run the MPLAB driver switcher (Installed when MPLAB®X IDE is installed) to switch from MPLAB IDE v8 drivers to MPLAB X IDE drivers.
 If you have Windows 8 or 10, you must run the MPLAB driver switcher in **Administrator Mode**.
 To run the Device Driver Switcher GUI application as administrator, right-click on the executable (or desktop icon) and select **Run as Administrator**.
 For more details, refer to the MPLAB X IDE help topic **“Before You Begin: Install the USB Device Drivers (For Hardware Tools): USB Driver Installation for Windows Operating Systems.”**